-- The Institute functions through a discrete number of Schools and Colleges.
-The mission of each School is threefold: instruction, research, and community service. - 29 2.
+- 1. The Institute functions through a discrete number of Schools and Colleges.
+The mission of each School is threefold: instruction, research, and community service. - 2.
 Each School is headed by a Dean reporting to the Vice President for Academic Affairs.
-As per Article 30 II of this document, Deans are excluded from membership in the bargaining unit. - 3.
-Chairs shall be appointed by the Dean and approved by the Vice President for Academic Affairs or - 32 SHP Vice President, as applicable, and the President.
-Chairs shall be members of the AAUP - 33 bargaining unit except that this provision shall not cause the replacement of any individual serving - 34 as chair as of the effective date of this Agreement who is not a member of the bargaining unit.
-The - 35 appointment of Chairs will not take place until after consultation with the constituent faculty.
-The AAUP-NYIT Collective Bargaining Agreement - Printed on June 18, 2019 - Page | 67

-1 constituent faculty has the right to ask that a chairperson be replaced in situations where the faculty 2 feels that it would be best for the department.
+As per Article II of this document, Deans are excluded from membership in the bargaining unit. - 3.
+Chairs shall be appointed by the Dean and approved by the Vice President for Academic Affairs or SHP Vice President, as applicable, and the President.
+Chairs shall be members of the AAUP bargaining unit except that this provision shall not cause the replacement of any individual serving as chair as of the effective date of this Agreement who is not a member of the bargaining unit.
+The appointment of Chairs will not take place until after consultation with the constituent faculty.
+The constituent faculty has the right to ask that a chairperson be replaced in situations where the faculty feels that it would be best for the department.
 Chairs shall be tenured where possible.
-A Dean may 3 appoint a number of Coordinators to assist in the administration of a specific School.
-Such Chairs 4 and Coordinators may be drawn from the membership of the collective bargaining unit.
-In such 5 instances, the faculty member so selected will continue to teach the number of ELH prescribed by 6 Article X.1.c.
+A Dean may appoint a number of Coordinators to assist in the administration of a specific School.
+Such Chairs and Coordinators may be drawn from the membership of the collective bargaining unit.
+In such instances, the faculty member so selected will continue to teach the number of ELH prescribed by Article X.1.c.
 (1) of this document.
-Such Chairs and Coordinators will be given a separate 7 appointment letter spelling out in detail their administrative duties.
-The AAUP recognizes that it is a 8 prerogative of the administration to establish administrative titles.

-- Faculty members assigned to more than one campus shall identify themselves with a single campus for the purpose of voting for personnel committee members and for representatives to the Academic Senate, and shall inform the Vice President for Academic Affairs of their campus identification.
-This designation shall remain in effect until such time as it is changed by the faculty member. - 14a.
-A faculty member may designate either the Manhattan or Old Westbury Campus as his or her15home campus only if he or she teaches at least 50% of his/her total time at that campus. - b.
-Notwithstanding the foregoing provisions, a faculty member who is a Chair (or Director or Coordinator) only at one or two NYIT campuses may designate as his or her home campus only an NYIT campus at which he or she serves as Chair (or Director or Coordinator). - 19 5.
-All elected positions within a School shall be subject to recall by the faculty.

-6. Changes in academic organization and self-governance procedures shall be as determined by the various Schools by November 15 of each year, except as specified by this Contract.
-By December 15 of each year, the Vice President for Academic Affairs or SHP Vice President, as applicable, and the co-Presidents of the AAUP shall compile the written statement of the organization and procedures agreed upon by each School and shall submit this statement to the academic Deans, who shall distribute copies to all faculty members.
+Such Chairs and Coordinators will be given a separate appointment letter spelling out in detail their administrative duties.
+The AAUP recognizes that it is a prerogative of the administration to establish administrative titles. - 4.
+Faculty members assigned to more than one campus shall identify themselves with a single campus for the purpose of voting for personnel committee members and for representatives to the Academic Senate, and shall inform the Vice President for Academic Affairs of their campus identification.
+This designation shall remain in effect until such time as it is changed by the faculty member. - a.
+A faculty member may designate either the Manhattan or Old Westbury Campus as his or her home campus only if he or she teaches at least 50% of his/her total time at that campus. - b.
+Notwithstanding the foregoing provisions, a faculty member who is a Chair (or Director or Coordinator) only at one or two NYIT campuses may designate as his or her home campus only an NYIT campus at which he or she serves as Chair (or Director or Coordinator). - 5.
+All elected positions within a School shall be subject to recall by the faculty. - 6.
+Changes in academic organization and self-governance procedures shall be as determined by the various Schools by November 15 of each year, except as specified by this Contract.
+By December 15 of each year, the Vice President for Academic Affairs or SHP Vice President, as applicable, and the co-Presidents of the AAUP